Lil Keed

-Raqhid Jevon Render (March 16, 1998 – May 13, 2022), known professionally as Lil Keed, was an American rapper and songwriter.
-He was signed to Young Thug's record label YSL Records, as well as 300 Entertainment.
-His song "Nameless" reached number 42 on the Billboard Hip Hop/R&B Songs Airplay chart.
+Raqhid Jevon Render (March 16, 1998 – May 13, 2022), known professionally as Lil Keed, was an American rapper from Atlanta, Georgia.
+He was signed to Young Thug's record label YSL Records, an imprint of 300 Entertainment.
+His 2018 single, "Nameless", reached number 42 on the Billboard Hip Hop/R&B Songs Airplay chart.

 Early life

-Raqhid Jevon Render was born in Atlanta, Georgia, on March 16, 1998, the fifth of seven children.
-Render grew up in Forest Park, later moving to Atlanta on Cleveland Ave.
+Raqhid Jevon Render was born in Atlanta, on March 16, 1998, the fifth of seven children.
+Render lived on Conley Road in Southeast Atlanta and later moving to Cleveland Ave in Southwest Atlanta.
 After the death of his close friend Rudy, Render started taking rapping seriously in 2016.
 Render had 6 brothers and 1 sister; his younger brother is rapper Lil Gotit.

 Despite his parents separating at an early age, both were present in Render's upbringing.
 During his teenage years, Keed worked briefly at Subway and McDonald's.
 Being close to a studio, Keed would record music almost on a daily basis.
-Render first started making music with his younger brother Semaja Render, posting songs online and scoring some regional hits in 2017.
+Render first started making music with his younger brother, posting songs online and scoring some regional hits in 2017.
 Render also had one daughter named Naychur.